karanliknotalar/classify-yolo-dataset/README.md

 Split your existing dataset into folders with classes.
 While doing this, make it as an original picture or a box-drawn picture and save it.

+You can also easily triple your dataset and thus increase your training accuracy.

 ## Options and Usage

 Open optionss.py and edit dir paths.

-1. Run `pip install opencv-python`
+1. Run `pip install opencv-python` and `pip install Pillow`
 2. Open `options.py` and set your directory paths.
     1. ###### Example Options
        > `SAVE_IMAGE_SIZE` = **(500, 500)**\